Blind Multimodal Quality Assessment of Low-light Images: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{S}{torage}, transmission, and processing of low-light images are unavoidable \cite{li2021low}, especially in smartphone photography, video surveillance, autonomous driving, \textit{etc}.
-Imaging in weak-illumination environments can lead to uneven brightness, poor visibility, impaired color, and increased hybrid noise, degrading both user experience and product value \cite{wang2022low}.
+However, imaging in weak-illumination environments can lead to uneven brightness, poor visibility, impaired color, and increased hybrid noise, which degrade user experience and product value \cite{wang2022low}.
 Further, low-light images also pose various challenges to the performance of mainstream vision algorithms, including object detection \cite{cui2021multitask}, recognition \cite{xu2022aligning}, classification \cite{loh2019getting}, tracking \cite{ye2021darklighter}, assessment \cite{wang2022super}, segmentation \cite{deng2022nightlab}, and enhancement \cite{zhang2021beyond}.
 Therefore, it is essential to develop a reliable objective quality indicator for low-light images, which helps to meet the quality measurement and inspection needs in various industrial products and computer vision tasks.

-Low-light blind image quality assessment (BIQA) aims to automatically and accurately estimate objective scores, thereby avoiding multiple obstacles of subjective experiments (\textit{e.g.}, time-consuming, unstable, and non-automated) \cite{wang2022low}, which plays a significant role in the quality monitoring of industrial products \cite{teixeira2016new}.
-To address this difficulty, some preliminary models have been developed for the low-light BIQA, such as brightness-guided \cite{xiang2020blind}, colorfulness-inspired \cite{wang2021blind}, visibility-induced \cite{wang2022low}, and comparative learning-based \cite{wang2022super}.
-At the same time, the human visual system (HVS) is the final receiver of visual signals in the BIQA task \cite{teixeira2016new,wang2021active,zhang2022continual}, and human visual perception is simultaneously reflected by multiple sensory information \cite{min2020study}.
-However, existing hand-crafted and deep-learned BIQA methods rarely consider multimodal information \cite{min2020multimodal} and are still limited to low-light images alone.
+Low-light blind image quality assessment (BIQA) aims to automatically and accurately estimate objective scores, thereby avoiding the obstacles of subjective experiments such as time-consuming, unstable, and non-automated processes.
+This is particularly important for quality monitoring in industrial products \cite{wang2022low}.
+At the same time, the human visual system (HVS) is the ultimate receiver of visual signals in the BIQA task \cite{zhang2022continual}, and human visual perception is simultaneously reflected by multiple sensory information.
+However, existing BIQA methods, whether hand-crafted or deep-learned, rarely consider multimodal information \cite{min2020study} and are limited to low-light images alone.
 As a result, how to utilize multimodal learning to more accurately perform the quality assessment of low-light images is the most fundamental motivation behind this work.